 Krebs: Record 30,000 concealed carry permits issued in 2016

+Secretary of State Shantel Krebs says the roughly 30,000 concealed carry permits issued in 2016 is a record.
 Krebs said Friday that the previous high was nearly 27,000 permits issued in 2013.
-She says South Dakota residents value Second Amendment rights.

 Comments